bijanebrahimi/bashblogjunior/README.md

 BashBlogJuniour
 ============

-an imporovement for bashblog script with markup language support like Markdown and many new features
+An improvement for bashblog script with markup language support like Markdown and many new features

 ## Usage

-Download the script and run it.
+Download the script and run it

     $ ./bbj.sh